Zhoros/Torranor/README.md

 # Torranor
-Torranor is a web app that allows you to install torrents **DIRECTLY** from your web browser
+Torranor is a web app that allows you to download torrents **DIRECTLY** from your web browser
-- It's different from [webtorrent.io](webtorrent.io), webtorrent.io is based on WebRTC and can only connect to another clients that support WebRTC.
-This means that the download speed might be slower than traditional torrent, especially when there is very little seeder.
-Torranor doesn't have this issue
+- It's different from WebTorrent / WebRTC torrent.
+WebTorrent can only connect to another clients that support WebRTC.
+This means that the download speed will be slower than traditional torrent, especially when there is very little seeder.
+Torranor connects directly to the BitTorrent network, resulting in faster downlaod
 - It **streams** torrent download directly to your browser.
-The server acts as a proxy
+The server acts as a connection proxy

 ### <ins>**Please star this repo if you find it useful, thank you!**</ins>